michallbujak/OptimalSubgraph/README.md

 By default, it uses `parameters.json` file.

 # Methodology
-Detailed methodology, including description of invididual components, is stored in the folder **Documentation**.
+Detailed methodology, including description of invididual components, is stored in the folder **docs**.